 YouTube Link:

-Risks of Using Licensed Music
+The Risks of the Licensed Soundtrack

-The Future: Hybrid Approaches
+The Future: Hybrid Strategies and New Frontiers

 Conclusion